surbhi-nijhara/techtumblr/mongodb-guide/doc_source/mongodb-csfle.md

 With above, an encryption-test.__dataKeys", db.collection should get created.

 **Note:**<br/>
-If MongoAtlas is used, You won't be able to run --nodb --eval option in Mongo shell connection for Atlas since there is no access to local terminal or bash shell. execute eval command in Atlas is unsupported in Atlas.
+If MongoAtlas is used, You won't be able to run --nodb --eval option in Mongo shell connection for Atlas since there is no access to local terminal or bash shell.
+Execute eval command in Atlas is unsupported in Atlas.
+Refer to d[ocumentation](https://docs.atlas.mongodb.com/reference/unsupported-commands-paid-tier-clusters/index.html).
-We need to use the compatible MongoDB driver to enable the client side application.for more information.
+We need to use the compatible MongoDB driver to enable the client side application.Rrefer to the [documentation](https://docs.mongodb.com/manual/core/security-explicit-client-side-encryption/#explicit-manual-client-side-field-level-encryption).
+Also, kindly be aware of the known [limitations](https://docs.mongodb.com/manual/reference/security-client-side-encryption-limitations/).